 «Forget about the grape variety!
 Think about the territory where it grew» - 5 valuable thoughts from the wine experts I’ve heard at the event in Rome organized by Fondazione Italiana Sommelier.

-Enology – wine science.
-Riccardo Cotarella is one of the most famous, even legendary oenologists of Italy, president of the association Assoenologi, co-founder of Famiglia Cotarella winemaking company.
+Riccardo Cotarella (on the right) is one of the most famous, even legendary oenologists of Italy, president of the association Assoenologi, co-founder of Familia Cotarella winemaking company.

 Very often we give too much importance to the plant.
 But imagine that this is a tool to personalize the territory and be personalized through it.

 2. The same grape variety, Merlot, for example, can give excellent results in one zone and completely boring, commonplace in another.

 3. In good and great wines, for example, Petrus 10-year exposure, you can even not feel the presence of Merlot from which it is made.
 And you don't have to.
 You need a bouquet and taste of Petrus, taste of the wine!

 4. There is no exact answer where it is better to age wine - in a wood, metal, clay or cement.